karmab/kcli/README.rst

 ----

 -  allows containers to be launched within plan
--  also deletes networks within plans when no machine uses them
 -  remove all the print for the kvirt module and only return data
 -  change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object